FirelyTeam/firely-docs/simplifier/accessibility.rst

   * - `3.1.1 Language of Page`_

       (Level A)
-    -
+    - Supports
-    - Note: User defined text currently has no way to deviate from English language.
-This will be done later when support for IG translation is added.
+    - Resolved issues

-      * BUG: [SIM-1372] Define English as the language for every Simplifier page
+      * [SIM-1372] Define English as the language for every Simplifier page
   * - `3.2.1 On Focus`_

       (Level A)